medined/kubespray/README-medined.md

 pip install -r requirements.txt
 ```

 * In `contrib/terraform/aws/terraform.tfvars`, set variables as needed.
 Note that the inventory file will be created a few levels up in the directory tree.
+Make sure that the CIDR block does not overlap with an already existing VPC.

 ```
 cat <<EOF > terraform.tfvars